kexiZeroing/kexiZeroing.github.io/src/posts/get-started-with-langchain.md

 - Chains (Summarize, Chatbots, Question Answering)
 - Agents

+LangChain makes it easy to prototype LLM applications and Agents.
+However, delivering LLM applications to production can be deceptively difficult.
+You will have to iterate on your prompts, chains, and other components to build a high-quality product.
+[LangSmith](https://blog.langchain.dev/announcing-langsmith) is introduced to help developers close the gap between prototype and production.

 ### Examples
 `npm install langchain` We currently support LangChain on Node.js 18 and 19.
 LangChain is written in TypeScript and provides type definitions for all of its public APIs.